Protecting A Child’s Best Interests In Custody Disputes

 - The relationship of the child with each parent

 - The child’s wishes, depending on the child’s maturity

 - A parent’s history of substance abuse or mental illness

 Your case is unique.
 Hensley Law Office, PSC, can help the judge understand your family’s circumstances.
 We will strive for the decision you feel is best for you and your child.

 The New Law About Joint Custody: What To Know

-Last year, Kentucky became the first state in the country to pass a law mandating courts to default to joint custody in every custody case.
+In 2018, Kentucky became the first state in the country to pass a law mandating courts to default to joint custody in every custody case.
 This means that judges will issue joint custody more often, unless there is a history of domestic violence, substance abuse or other factors that could endanger the child.

 This is good news for parents who wish to share custody of their children.
 However, if you feel that your partner is not suitable for joint custody, you and your attorney will have a greater burden of proof to receive primary or sole custody.

 Speak With A Lawyer About Custody And Visitation